FabrizioBrancati/Queuer/README.md

 - [x] Create semaphores
 - [x] Create and handle schedules
 - [x] Automatically or manually retry an operation
+- [x] Syntactic sugar to create and chain operations easier and faster
 - [ ] Throttling between each automatic operation retry

 ## Requirements